-Chamberfirm – These pillows are filled with two chambers of polyester fill.
+Chamberfirm – These pillows feature two chambers of polyester fill.
 They usually satisfy two needs: a firm, yet down alternative pillow.

 These are firm, yet lofty.
 People with larger than average frames particularly love this pillow!

-Chambersoft – Much like the Chamberloft pillow, these are filled with polyester, and feathers.
-They are a softer alternative to medium density pillows, and are commonly provided as the “soft” option.
+Chambersoft – Much like the Chamberloft pillow, these are polyester and feather.
+They are a softer alternative to medium-density pillows, and are commonly provided as the “soft” option.

 You’ll generally find six Downlite pillow varieties available at hotels across the country.
 They are as follows:

 Down – They have two varieties that are commonly found in hotels; a 600 FP white goose down pillow, that is of medium density, and a 550 FP version that is available in soft, medium, and firm.